Layer of Protection Analysis (LOPA)

-This decision-making process is ideally suited for coupling with a company’s risk-decision criteria, such as those displayed in a risk matrix.
-LOPA is a recognized technique for selecting the appropriate safety integrity level (SIL) of your safety instrumented system (SIS) according to the requirements of standards such as ANSI/ISA-84.00.01.
+This decision-making process is ideally suited for coupling with a company's risk-decision criteria, such as those displayed in a risk matrix.
+LOPA is a recognized technique for selecting the appropriate SIL of your safety instrumented system (SIS) according to the requirements of standards such as ANSI/ISA-84.00.01.

 The PHA revalidation process may involve a complete re-do of the PHA on the asset due to the significant number of changes that have occurred over time or the poor quality/deficiencies of previous PHAs.
 Or a revalidation may only involve an updating of the previous PHA to address changes and incidents that have occurred since the last study and to verify that previous results are still accurate.
 ABS Group can help you identify the best approach to revalidate your PHA.
 In our revalidation process, we will address:

 - Status/resolution of previous recommendations